itspriddle/recipes.priddle.xyz/recipes/bobs-chili.md

 ## Directions

-Season turkey with salt and pepper.
-Sauté turkey until browned.
+Season meat with salt and pepper.
+Sauté meat until browned.
 Drain and discard grease.
-Chop peppers and onion and sauté.
+Finely chop peppers and onion and sauté.
 Drain and rinse beans.
 Mix all ingredients in crock pot on low heat.
 Cook for 3-4 hours, until peppers are soft.